Every view has a template, which is passed the values from the view’s exposures and then used to render the view output.

 The template scope evaluates methods sent to it in this order:

-- If there is a matching exposure, it is returned.
+- If there is a matching local, it is returned

 - If the context object responds to the method, it is called, along with any arguments passed to the method.

-users/index.html.slim template, the partial would be searched for in:
+users/index.html.erb template, the partial would be searched for at the following locations in your view’s configured paths:

-If a matching template is not found in those locations, the search is repeated in the parent directory:
+If a matching partial template is not found in these locations, the search is repeated in each parent directory until the view path’s root is reached, e.g.:

 A partial called with no arguments is rendered with the same scope as its parent template.
 This is useful for breaking larger templates up into smaller chunks for readability.
 For example:

-Otherwise, partials accept keywords arguments, which become a new scope for rendering the partial.
+Otherwise, partials accept keywords arguments, which become the partial’s locals.
 For example:

-The view controller’s context object remains part of the scope for every partial, regardless of whether any arguments are passed.
+The view’s context object remains part of the scope for every partial rendering, regardless of the arguments passed.